nluedeman/azure-content/articles/site-recovery/site-recovery-failover.md

 5. If you're failing over to Azure and data encryption is enabled for the cloud, in **Encryption Key** select the certificate that was issued when you enabled data encryption during Provider installation on the VMM server.
 6. When a planned failover begins the first step is to shut down the virtual machines to ensure no data loss.
 You can follow the failover progress on the **Jobs** tab.
 If an error occurs in the failover (either on a virtual machine or in a script that is included in the recovery plan), the planned failover of a recovery plan stops.
 You can initiate the failover again.
 8. After replica virtual machines are created they're in a commit pending state.
-Click **Commit** to commit the failover.
+If the VM is being migrated to Azure, Complete Migration should be used after the validation is successful.
+If the intent is to bring it back on-premises (failover from Azure to on-premises) at a later point, then Commit should be used.
 9. After replication is complete the virtual machines start up at the secondary location.

 ## Run an unplanned failover